xiongjianhao/test_Git/README.md

 # test_Git
-this only for test my naive code
+This only for test the function of git remote repository, please do not fork this repository.